DokusCore/DokusCore--NPCMenu/README.md

 start it via `ensure DokusCore--SettingsMenu`.

 ---
-# Install DokusCore withing 10 minutes!
-Simply [Download](https://github.com/DokusCore/Server-Prebuild) the prebuild server that has the server and all its features <br>
-pre-Installed.
-Simply add your server artifacts and configure the cfg files, <br>
-inject the database and you're done!

----
 # Plugin Information
 With this settings menu, players can adjust their client language, logout, <br>
 save player coordinates to the database, play music and many more.
 This menu is